vqnguyenmcg/final_project/README.md

 the mathematical point of view, this is a smooth and convex optimization problem.
 Many possible algorithms are available, both deterministic as well as stochastic.
-In our project, we use the deterministic newton algorithm due to its fast convergence.
+In our project, we use the deterministic newton algorithm with conjugate gradient due to its fast convergence.

+In the future work, we intend to use another model besides logistic regression to explore the dataset.
+More specifically, more general objective functions will be studies instead of logistic function added by a ridge regularizer.

 ### References